 This long, straight beach is popular with swimmers, surfers, and U.S. Marines from nearby Camp Pendleton.
 The impressive wooden Oceanside Pier extends a quarter of a mile into the ocean, and there's a '50s-style diner called Ruby's at the end.
 The sand here is a bit course, and smaller rocks can be found in some sections, but due to its width (a quarter mile from street to surf near 1200 N. Pacific Street) nice patches can almost always be found.
 There is surfing around the pier, but the waves are bigger and better just north at Oceanside Harbor, which gets a south swell in the summer.
-Self-serve RV camping is permitted in the parking lot at the northernmost end of Harbor Beach, but there's no tent camping.
 Pay lots and meters are located around the pier and also in the Oceanside Harbor area.
 A free two-hour lot can be found east of the pay lots on Harbor Drive South.
-Wyndham Oceanside Pier Resort is steps away.
+There are plenty of shops and restaurants along Oceanside Harbor Village.
+Families love the kid-friendly Buccaneer Beach, just south of the pier across from Buccaneer Beach Park.
+This area has free parking, a café, restrooms, showers, and lifeguards on duty in summer.
 Amenities: seasonal lifeguards, food and drink, parking (fee), toilets, showers.
 Best for: surfing, swimming, walking.